- Turkey - North America

 When we owned a pork processing business, we were the first in the industry to institute a policy of purchasing hogs in the United States only from farms that have been certified under the National Pork Producers Council’s Pork Quality Assurance Plus (PQA+) program, which includes strong animal welfare standards.

-In addition to our UK business, which offers chicken produced to Red Tractor Farm Assurance standards, our Canadian broilers are grown to meet the Chicken Farmers of Canada’s (CFC) and National Chicken Council’s (NCC) guidelines, as well as specific animal welfare customer requirements.
-Our US turkey business has a rigorous internal turkey welfare standard that is reviewed and updated annually; our turkey products also come from animals that are reared to meet the National Turkey Federation (NTF) guidelines.
+In addition to our UK business, which offers chicken produced to Red Tractor Farm Assurance standards, 100 percent of our Canadian broilers are grown to meet the Chicken Farmers of Canada’s (CFC) and/or National Chicken Council’s (NCC) guidelines, as well as specific animal welfare customer requirements.
+Our US turkey business has a rigorous internal turkey welfare standard that is reviewed and updated annually; 100 percent of our turkey products also come from animals that are reared to meet the National Turkey Federation (NTF) guidelines.
 Our cattle adhere to North American Meat Institute (NAMI) as well as the Beef Quality Assurance (BQA) standards.
-Our eggs come from hens that are reared according to United Egg Producers (UEP) standards.
+Our conventional eggs come from hens that are reared according to United Egg Producers (UEP) standards.
+One hundred percent of the cage-free eggs we purchase are certified by either American Humane Association (American Humane certified), Humane Farm Animal Care (Certified Humane) or United Egg Producers.
 Lastly, each of our processing plants in North America abide by the NAMI guidelines.

 Our purpose-built UK Hereford facilities operate under Government inspection through the daily supervision of an Official Veterinary Surgeon who, in addition to checking hygiene and quality standards, independently monitors bird welfare at every stage.”